quicwg/base-drafts/draft-ietf-quic-recovery.md

 QUIC uses a probe timeout (see {{pto}}), with a timer based on TCP's RTO computation.
 QUIC's PTO includes the peer's maximum expected acknowledgement delay instead of using a fixed minimum timeout.
-Unlike TCP, which collapses the congestion window upon expiry of an RTO, QUIC does not collapse the congestion window until persistent congestion ({{persistent-congestion}}) is declared and instead allows probe packets to temporarily exceed the congestion window whenever the timer expires.
+QUIC does not collapse the congestion window until persistent congestion ({{persistent-congestion}}) is declared, unlike TCP, which collapses the congestion window upon expiry of an RTO.
+Instead of collapsing the congestion window, QUIC allows probe packets to temporarily exceed the congestion window whenever the timer expires.

 In doing this, QUIC avoids unnecessary congestion window reductions, obviating the need for correcting mechanisms such as F-RTO {{!RFC5682}}.
 Since QUIC does